edgeimpulse/expert-projects/air-quality-and-environmental-projects/dairy-manufacturing-with-ai-seeed-xiao-esp32c3.md

 ---
 description: >-
-  Using a XIAO ESP32C3 to monitor temperature, humidity, and pressure to help aid in dairy manufacturing processes.
+  Use a XIAO ESP32C3 to monitor temperature, humidity, and pressure to help aid in dairy manufacturing processes.
 ---